Air-Pedic Adjustable Airbeds

 *PLEASE NOTE THAT THIS BRAND SHOULD NOT BE CONFUSED WITH THE AIR-PEDIC BRAND MADE FROM A CANADIAN COMPANY THAT USED TO MAKE A COMPLETELY DIFFERENT AIR-PEDIC MATTRESS AND CLOSED PRIOR TO THE RELEASE OF THIS AIR-PEDIC BRAND BY SELECTABED IN THE SUMMER OF 2014.

-After two years of testing, Selectabed (the mattress subsidiary of Relief-Mart) launched its own adjustable airbed, the Air-Pedic, in 2014.
+After two years of testing, Select-A-Bed (the mattress subsidiary of Relief-Mart) launched its own adjustable airbed, the Air-Pedic, in 2014.
 Two of the early models, the Air-Pedic 200 and Air-Pedic 300, were 2-chamber dual comfort beds.
-They have since been discontinued.
+By 2017 they had been discontinued.
 The rest of the current models are 6-chamber beds.
-Of six brands of adjustable airbeds compared on Sleep Like the Dead, Air-Pedic has the highest customer satisfaction rate, 83%, and the best-known brand, Sleep Number, has the lowest, 77%.
+Of six brands of adjustable airbeds compared on Sleep Like the Dead, Air-Pedic has the highest customer satisfaction rate, 82%, and the best-known brand, Sleep Number, has the lowest, 77%.

 The 6-Chamber Advantage

 Of the leading airbed brands, only two have 6-chamber beds (the “tri-zone” system).
 Half of Boyd Sleep’s Night Air brand airbeds have six chambers in dual comfort sizes, the rest have two chambers (in practical terms, each Boyd model has two versions, 2-chamber and 6-chamber).
 All of the Air-Pedic models are 6-chamber airbeds.

 6-chamber airbeds have a definite advantage over 2-chamber beds, especially with less-firm (lower number) air pressure settings, side sleepers, and/or heavier sleepers.